Supporting Students and Educating The Community

 You can support WLCSRF by purchasing a book written by the scholarship founder, Congressman William “Bill” L. Clay, Sr. (Retired).
-Each book explores important questions and defining battles surrounding U.S. economics, politics and social system.
+Each book explores important questions and defines battles surrounding U.S. economics, politics, and social system.
 They tell of past challenges overcome and those yet resolved.

 US Presidents: The Good, The Bad, The Ugly Pimples, Warts and All

 Hundreds of politicians and journalists have written books to evaluate or

 critique United State Presidents.
 However, what has not been uncovered